JTP75/justbot/src/commands/README.md

 - Return `Ok(Some(String))` for output to display
 - Return `Ok(None)` for silent success
 - Return `Err(...)` for error conditions
-- Commands have access to `SessionManager` for session state and `RustBot` for bot configuration
+- Commands have access to `SessionManager` for session state and `PuetceApp` for bot configuration